VCDN-2025-INSY7314/Hello-INSY7314/12 - Pipelining with Newman and SonarQube/README.md

 ```
 > Add in unit tests if your pipeline fails due to test coverage.
+> You need to fix any security or maintainability issues so your pipeline can succeed.

 ## config.yaml and collection.json - incase you need it.